 - grey literature, and

 - primary qualitative work.

-In phase one, we will conduct a knowledge synthesis of the literature on nursing and MAiD.
+In phase one, we conducted a knowledge synthesis of the literature on nursing and MAiD.

 For more information on this work, listen to Dr. Barb Pesut’s interview on Roundhouse Radio’s Middays with Jody Vance